znzhao/GMLR/Readme.md

     - Remove the attr `ascending' from MS models.
 Now input data has to be ascending.

 - 0.5.0 Sklearn Update (06/18/2024)
+  - Add:
     - Add API for global sklearn support
     - Package Restructured for no Matplotlib requirement
     - New graph support for MS-GMLR and MS-GML-VAR models: History Probability Graph

+- 0.4.0 Stable Update (06/07/2024)
+- Add:
+  - add a new feature of saving model configs
+- Fix:
+  - fix the problem of norm inconsistency
+  - fix config path
+  - fix printing sigma issue.
+Now it's clear that the printing is variance.

-- 0.3.2 Stable Update (06/06/2024)
+- 0.3.2 Hotfix (06/06/2024)
   - Fix:
     - Fixed the printing format.
 Now the variables with more than 20 chars will be trancated.
     - updated data generator will random seeds.